robertkohl125/ConferenceCentral/design_choices.md

 2. getConferenceSessionsByType(self, request)
 2. getSessionsBySpeaker(self, request)

+I currently have the _createSessionObject limited to logged in users rather than the createSession endpoint.

 One interesting choice I made was to define an independent ResourceContainer for each Session HTML GET request.
 I did this for simplicity to
 ##### Session HTML GET request ResourceContainers:
 1. SESS_GET_REQUEST